 those responding 0-6 are “Detractors”.
 The Net Promoter Score is the percent of Promoters minus the percent of Detractors, and thus is on a scale of -100 to +100.
 It is often seen as a leading indicator of future ratings.
-MISQ remains in the top spot from last year, with the new additions, CAIS and MISQE, close behind.
+As was the case last year,

-The third analysis shows the Changes in Timeliness and Quality from 2018 to 2019.
+The third analysis shows the Changes in Timeliness and Quality from 2019 to 2020.

 The fourth analysis is the extent to which the journal Publishes Interesting Research, measured by two items (interesting, and fit with my research).